mathiasertl/django-ca/docs/source/cli/cas.rst

 authorities will use the same hash algorithm as their parent by default.

-The supported signature hash algorithms are the hash algorithms defined by :py:attr:`~django_ca.typehints.HashAlgorithms`.
-For example, to use SHA-384 as signature hash algorithm:
+The supported signature hash algorithms are the hash algorithms defined by :py:attr:`~django_ca.typehints.SignatureHashAlgorithmName`.
+For example, to use SHA-384 as signature hash
+algorithm:

 .. code-block:: console